 Older fans will appreciate the reminiscent nature of Time is Illmatic, as it illustrates the essence of early 90’s New York City and hip-hop.
 You see Nas’s early appearances with Main Source and M.C.
 Search, as he utilized attention grabbing lyrics to command the respect of his older peers and to put the rap world on notice that the young Queensbridge emcee was ready for prime time.
 Classic hip-hop icons like Roxanne Shante, Marley Marl, DJ Hot Day and others are mentioned to attest to the climate of the hip-hop art form pre-Illmatic.

 You also see the acrimony shared by Nas and his Queens contemporaries when they relive the battle between KRS-One and MC Shan.
-The reactions from Jungle and Nas alone were impactful and funny, and should live in meme form in the coming years.
+The reactions from Jungle and Nas alone were impactful and funny, and should live in meme form on social media in the coming years.
 Queens is different than most boroughs in New York City, as the towns have their own identity.
-It’s even reflected in the mailing codes, where you address directly to the town (i.e. Jamaica, Hollis etc.) as opposed to borough.
+This is even reflected in the mailing codes, where you address directly to the town (i.e. Jamaica, Hollis etc.) as opposed to borough.
 As a Queens native, I smiled when hearing the Queens emcees account of those events, as it echoed the feelings of an entire borough, which galvanized to support against the disses laid down by the Bronx.

 Younger fans will admire the ambition of a kid, struggling with the pressures of his environment to succumb to the same fates that plague the black community (i.e., incarceration, drugs, and crime).
 Without the care of a strong mother (Ann Jones) who refused to witness her children condemned to tragedy, and an eclectic father (Olu Dara) who saw the failed educational system as a burden against his son’s future, Nas would’ve never seized the opportunity to follow his dream.
 In this massive data consumption, instant gratification era, younger fans will see how the generation before them viewed the creation of music, and how pedantic an artist can truly be in order to have their vision represented correctly.